longitude-one/doctrine-spatial/README.md

 The `dev` branch can be used, but be careful backward compatibility aren't warrantied.
 The `main` branch will be dedicated to fix issue.
-The release 3.0 will be published during summer 2021.
+The release 3.0 has been published during summer 2021.
+The release 3.1 will published during spring 2022.
 The release 4.0 will be published during winter 2022 and compatibility with PHP7.4 will be abandoned because of [PHP roadmap](https://www.php.net/supported-versions.php)